XRotoX/usbincloud/README.md

 # Material-ui

 Material-ui is a powerful, user experience first library, highly inspired by Google maerial design.
 With it's demo driven documentation it's easier to create interactive components in a flexible way, making time to market smaller for a frontend dev.

-Chekout the [installation](https://material-ui.com/getting-started/installation/) guide and make your first react app using Material-ui.
+Checkout the [installation](https://material-ui.com/getting-started/installation/) guide and make your first react app using Material-ui.

 Alternatively, [material.io](https://material.io/collections/get-started) is the official Google ressource for best practises and ready to implement components for wide usage(Angular, react...).

 # Firebase

+Firebase is the all in one to go platform when it comes to BaaS.
+It covers Cloud storage, databases, hosting and more, to seamlessly provide your next app with all the tools needed to make authenticate users, host and monitor your app performance.

 # PWA